Pericardial Involvement in College Student Athletes: A Wake-Up Call

 Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Magnetic Resonance Imaging

-Keywords: SARS-CoV-2, COVID-19, Heart Ventricles, Myocytes, Cardiac, Peptidyl-Dipeptidase A, Myocarditis, Pericardial Effusion, Troponin, Pandemics, Virus Internalization, Multiple Organ Failure, Pericarditis, Echocardiography, Magnetic Resonance Imaging, Pericardium, Arrhythmias, Cardiac, Chest Pain, Students, Inflammation, Cell Membrane, Biological Markers, Macrophages, Intensive Care Units, Cluster Analysis, Electrocardiography, Environmental Exposure, Risk Assessment, Emergency Service, Hospital
+Keywords: SARS-CoV-2, COVID-19, Heart Ventricles, Myocytes, Cardiac, Peptidyl-Dipeptidase A, Myocarditis, Pericardial Effusion, Troponin, Pandemics, Virus Internalization, Multiple Organ Failure, Pericarditis, Echocardiography, Magnetic Resonance Imaging, Pericardium, Arrhythmias, Cardiac, Chest Pain, Students, Inflammation, Cell Membrane, Biomarkers, Macrophages, Intensive Care Units, Cluster Analysis, Electrocardiography, Environmental Exposure, Risk Assessment, Emergency Service, Hospital

 < Back to Listings